Joseph has always loved computer games, which was a springboard for their ongoing love-hate relationship with computer hardware.

-Arena, the first game in Bethesda's The Elder Scrolls series was innovative but not overly successful.
+Arena, the first game in Bethesda's The Elder Scrolls series, was innovative but not overly successful.
 Daggerfall offered a taste of what was to come with a huge game world and free-roaming gameplay, but it also had a fair share of game-breaking bugs.

 19. Star Wars: Knights of the Old Republic (2003)

-In my humble opinion, KotOR is still the best Star Wars game ever (not that the competition is that stiff, but still).
+In my humble opinion, KotOR is still the best Star Wars game ever (not that the competition is overly stiff, but still).
 On the other hand, one expects nothing less from a BioWare logo on the box.
-The game's role-playing elements are similar to the 3rd edition D&D rules, meaning that the combat is divided into rounds and may be auto-paused at the end of each round (optional) to assign new actions.
+The game's role-playing elements are similar to the 3rd Edition D&D rules, meaning that the combat is divided into rounds and may be auto-paused at the end of each round (optional) to assign new actions.

-20: Vampire The Masquerade: Bloodlines (2004)
+20. Vampire The Masquerade: Bloodlines (2004)

-The Vampire: The Masquerade PC games are often overlooked for some reason, but there's still no better way to role-play as a vampire on your computer than Bloodlines, which is set in the mature Vampire: The Masquerade world from the original pen and paper RPG.
-Bloodlines is a sequel to Vampire The Masquerade: Redemption from 2000, but uses the much more modern Source engine from Half Life 2.
-When starting the game you pick your Vampire clan, and this is only the first of many choices.
-The game's storyline is highly dynamic, and there are several different endings depending on the paths you choose.
+The Vampire: The Masquerade PC games are often overlooked for some reason, but these games suck in a good way.
+Bloodlines is set in the rather mature Vampire: The Masquerade world from the original pen and paper RPG.
+It's s a sequel to the lesser-known Vampire The Masquerade: Redemption from 2000, but uses the more modern Source engine from Valve's Half-Life 2.

 21. Gothic 3 (2006)